The 5 Basic Elements of Portrait Photography — Quick Start Guide

-Phone cameras have made it much easier for us to photograph ourselves and our loved ones and, for us who like to make street portraits, even strangers.
+Phone cameras have made it much easier for to ourselves and our loved ones and, for us who like to make street portraits, even strangers.
 In this tutorial, we will learn the five basic elements you need to create great photographic portraits.

-Photo Portrait Basics
+Portrait Basics

 There are many ways in which we can learn about portraiture.
 Let’s start with the first five elements you need to consider when making a portrait.